 Panama is a very mixed society with people from all around the world calling this country home, this is mainly due to the huge construction of the Panama canal with immigrants being brought from a number of countries.
 In modern day Panama there are over 20 languages spoken with Spanish being the most dominant.
 Other languages include native Indo-American, Chinese, French, English (in the tourisy areas) and even in some places Arabic.
 Although Spanish in the official language of Panama, Panamanian Spanish is slightly different in a variety of ways.
 We highly recommend either learning or buying a phrase book which will help when volunteering here but these basic Spanish words and phrases should help you during your stay:

 Panama is a fascinating and amazing country to visit, expect culture, history, tradition and lots of places to visit.
 We have lots of tours in Panama available to book throughout the year, if you are up for an adventure why not join an overland tours or biking trip travelling across the country On our directory you can find tour operators both local and international who offer tours throughout the year.
 Panama is a really up and coming destination with thousands of tourists visiting every year, if you are looking for something a little different there are also bird watching, scuba diving, snorkeling and fishing excursions.
 We highly recommend visiting the Panama canal or joining a boat cruise if you are looking for a relaxing way to see the country.
 The Panama Canal was finished by the US in the early 1900's this engineering master-class is over 70k long and connects the Atlantic Ocean and Caribbean Sea.
 This is one of the Severn Wonders of the Modern World and thousands of ships pass through every year.
+You might also like to view our Costa Rica gap year trips for more options in this region.

 If you want to do something a little different consider going to volunteer in Panama.
 There is a need for international assistance all year round and you can help improve living standards working directly with marginalized communities, this experience will allow you to discover this country learning more about yourself and the local people.
 Volunteering in Panama not only benefits you, but you will really be able to give back and make a difference.
 You can find short and long term rewarding volunteer projects in Panama including free and low cost opportunities where you can work with animals and communities.

 Programs can be joined in places like Bocas del Toro, Panama City and more remote locations including Boquete, Cocle, Guna Yala and the San Blas Archipelago.
 Panama City is the focal point of the country where most people work, this city drives the country but although Panama has seen huge growth economically over the years there have also been setbacks and some sections of the country suffer from poverty.
-You can join for a period of 1 week to over a year, this is the ultimate way of doing more than sightseeing and getting a real cultural immersion - volunteering is also really fun and a great way to mix sightseeing and also integrating into the local society.
+You can join for a period of 1 week to over a year, this is the ultimate way of doing more than sightseeing and getting a real cultural immersion - volunteering in Central America is also really fun and a great way to mix sightseeing and also integrating into the local society.
 There are also combination programs available where you can volunteer and learn Spanish.

 Most local NGO's, non-profits and other organisations will require you to be aged 18+ but there are summer opportunities for 15 - 18 year olds.
 Group volunteer trips are popular and you will need to apply in advance to secure a place.
 You will also need to be eligible for a tourist visa and please note not everyone speaks English in Panama and it is recommend you learn basic Spanish to get the most out of the experience.
 Some organiations charge a sign up fee to volunteer in Panama, on these placements you usually get a structured experience including: